ASK ABDI: HOW DO I ENGAGE WITH PEOPLE WHO DO NOT WANT TO CHANGE?

-Question: I teach yoga with deep grounding/breathing/meditation.
+QUESTION: I teach yoga with deep grounding/breathing/meditation.
 I have some concerns I can’t get clear on.
-I had to give up teaching yoga for a while because it disgusted me with what I was seeing in the classrooms.
-Friends of mine who are yoga teachers were upsetting me with what they were saying and believing in.
-I mean…it was all just bullshit spewing with those typical cliche yoga terms.
+I had to give up teaching yoga for a while because what I was seeing in the classrooms disgusted me.
+Friends of mine, who are yoga teachers, were upsetting me with what they were saying and believing in.
+I mean it was all just bullshit-spewing with those typical cliché yoga terms.

 I’ve tried in many ways to explain my path to so many.
 With kindness and respect, to help.
 Students, friends, family.
 I barely get through to them.
 I refuse to be a puppet or act like a fool in the name of a practice I feel is only one aspect of the whole.
-Which blows me away that these teachers don’t see it!
+What blows me away is that these teachers don’t see it!
 As a result, I am struggling with my business.
 I do not want to call myself a yoga teacher.
-I have had severe falling outs with three very close friends, back to back.
-They ask for help over and over and over again and not once do they take any advice.
+I have had severe falling-outs with three very close friends, back to back.
+They ask for help over and over and over again, and not once do they take any advice.
 I am talking years with their shit.
 As a result, I’m the one who comes off harsh, righteous.
-I know its all a learning lesson that which I am grateful for.
-I have changed and I believe for the better in my soul.
+I know it’s all a learning lesson, which I am grateful for.
+I have changed, and I believe for the better, in my soul.
 I feel this way.
 I don’t expect from people the way I used to.

-Do you have any advice for me: 1) How to engage better with family/friends who don’t want to change when you can feel what they are going through.
-They want it but they don’t do it.
-2) How do I integrate back into my business, engage with colleagues.
-3) How to shift better from being a teacher to just being human, with friends and people that are not perfect because I know I am not.
+Do you have any advice for me on: how to engage better with family/friends who don’t want to change, when you can feel what they are going through?
+They want it, but they don’t do it.
+And how do I integrate back into my business and engage with colleagues?
+Lastly, how do I get better at shifting from being a teacher to just being human with friends and people that are not perfect, because I know I am not.

 I am confused and frustrated with all of this.
 It’s bothersome.
-I don’t know if it’s my ego talking, I feel bad I lost some friends, I can’t just quit teaching, it’s in me to help people and when I am not teaching it hurts, I feel lost.
+I don’t know if it’s my ego talking, I feel bad that I’ve lost some friends, I can’t just quit teaching, it’s in me to help people and when I am not teaching it hurts, I feel lost.

-You say “they want it but they don’t do it”.
+You say, “they want it, but they don’t do it”.
 If people don’t do it, they don’t want it.
 Our culture is awash in that behavior.
-It can come under the guise of a spiritual or shamanic practice, working with a therapist or healing modality etc. We put the time and mind in and confuse that with actually putting the heart in.
-Hence there is no change.
-This in many ways is worse than doing nothing because we fortify the illusion that we are doing the work.
-We love our pain until we do not.
+It can come under the guise of a spiritual or shamanic practice, working with a therapist or healing modality, etc. We put the time and mind in, and confuse that with actually putting the heart in.
+Hence, there is no change.
+This, in many ways, is worse than doing nothing, because we fortify the illusion that we are doing the work.
+We love our pain, until we do not.
 No one can help us but us.
-So if you chose to be around people who are firmly connected to being unconscious, take responsibility.
-If you are getting triggered, you are responding to your own unresolved issues that need healing and are being projected unto others.
+So if you choose to be around people who are firmly connected to being unconscious, take responsibility.
+If you are getting triggered, you are responding to your own unresolved issues that need healing and are being projected onto others.
 What part of you is doing the same thing by not practicing what you preach?
 How are you using your energy in places that are wasteful as a way of not doing your own work?

 This holds true for your second question.
 You integrate into your business of being a teacher by holding all of your own imperfections in plain sight.
-We do not preach nor hold any one below or above us.
+We do not preach nor hold anyone below or above us.
 We are all the same with different levels of awareness.
-We do not berate a two year old for not being a fifty year old.
-The two year old will get there in due time.
-If you find yourself being frustrated or angry, pull back and examine what in your own self is being triggered.
+We do not berate a two-year-old for not being a 50-year-old.
+The two-year-old will get there in due time.
+If you find yourself being frustrated or angry, pull back and examine what in yourself is being triggered.
 Again, if you find yourself too worked up over someone’s issues, look inside for the culprit that is being reactive.